open-mesh-mirror/doc/batman-adv/Client-roaming.rst

 --------------------

-The enhanced data routing is built on top of the data routing procedure described in the [[Client-announcement]] page.
+The enhanced data routing is built on top of the data routing procedure described in the :doc:`Client-announcement <Client-announcement>` page.
 When a mesh node receives a roaming advertisement concerning one of its former non-mesh clients it will mark the client entry with the roaming flag in its own translation table.
 The mesh node sending the roaming advertisement will do the same.